-For each run at constant \tilde{q}n and \tilde{q}w the values of flow rates and gauge pressures at the inlet ports for each phase, were sampled at predetermined rates and recorded (as described in 3.2).
+For each run at constant \tilde{q}n and \tilde{q}w the values of flow rates and gauge pressures at the inlet ports for each phase, were sampled at predetermined rates and recorded (see previous subsection).
 The recorded data were graphically plotted.
 Endpoint (steady-state) pressures were estimated from these plots by time averaging.